 It is very hard to convert someone to a new religion when he worships another god.
 The hardest person to convert to Macintosh was someone who worshipped MS-DOS.
 The easiest person was someone who never used a personal computer before.
 If a person doesn’t “get” your product or service after fifteen minutes, cut your losses and move on.

 Elitism is the enemy of evangelism.
 If you want to succeed as an evangelist, ignore people’s titles and pedigrees, accept people as they are, and treat everyone with respect and kindness.
-My experience is that a secretary, administrative aide, intern, part-timer, or trainee is more likely to embrace new products and services than a CXO or vice-president.
+My experience is that a secretary, administrative aide, intern, part-time worker, or trainee is more likely to embrace new products and services than a COO or vice-president.

 Lying is morally and ethically wrong.
 It also takes more energy because when you lie, it’s necessary to keep track of what you said.
 If you always tell the truth, then there’s nothing to keep track of.
 Evangelists evangelize great stuff, so they don’t have to lie about features and benefits, and evangelists know their stuff, so they never have to lie to cover their ignorance.